shaunsaker/the-shell/README.md

 #### Using a custom domain

-1. For each project and for each site, connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.
+1. For each project and for each site, connect your custom domain by visiting https://console.firebase.google.com/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.
 A good system for subdomains can be found in the [Domains](#domains) section.

-2. Update the website urls in [website/.env.staging](./packages/website/.env.staging) and [website/.env.production](./packages/website/.env.production) and push your env files to Github again.
+2. Update the website urls in [website/.env.staging](./packages/website/.env.staging) and [website/.env.production](./packages/website/.env.production) and push your env files to Github if you haven't done so already.

-3. For each project, add your domain to the whitelisted domains by visiting https://console.firebase.google.com/u/0/project/_/authentication/settings, clicking "Authorized domains" and adding your domain.
+3. For each project, add your `app.$APP_NAME` domain to the whitelisted domains by visiting https://console.firebase.google.com/project/*/authentication/settings, clicking "Authorized domains" and adding your domain.

-4. For each project, update the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, click any email template, click the edit icon, click "Customize action URL" at the bottom and set it to https://$CUSTOM_DOMAIN/user-management.
+4. For each project, update the emails Action URL by vising https://console.firebase.google.com/project/_/authentication/emails, click any email template, click the edit icon, click "Customize action URL" at the bottom and set it to https://$CUSTOM_DOMAIN/user-management.

 5. If you already deployed your Firebase functions before adding your custom domain, you'll need to delete them and redeploy (I know right 😅).